Faazil/100-days-of-devops/challenges/week-14/day-96.md

     }
     ```

-    > Make sure you have updated `prefix` default value according to your task.
+    > Ensure you have updated `prefix` default value according to your task.

 3. This is optional.
-You can create a `outputs.tf` file to display the ec2 instance information.
+You may create a `outputs.tf` file to display the ec2 instance information.

     ```hcl
     output "ec2_info" {